eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Consider $n=4$.
 For $n=4$, it's possible to flip a matchup in a cycle and stay in a cycle, in which case this is genuinely profitable.
 If $f(P)=\operatorname{lose}(P_1)=\ell_1$ and $Q=(0,1)P$, then $f(Q)=\operatorname{lose}(Q_1)=w_1$.
 By lemma \ref{one-way-push}, the coalition must sincerely prefer $w_1\succ\ell_1$ to perform a swap of the second kind.
 Thus, $f(Q)=w_1\succ\ell_1=f(P)$, and the manipulation is profitable. $\square$
 {% endproof %}

-This is genuinely one spot where the massive dominance of $n=3$ elections is a benefit over taking the system to $n>3$ (at least with a minimax tiebreaker).
+This is a stark case where the choice of $n=3$ elections is a benefit over taking the system to $n>3$ (at least with a minimax tiebreaker).
 This showcases how minimax is less robust for larger $n$, but is extremely robust for $n=3$ [due to its agreement with Ranked Pairs and Schulze](../better-choices/){:target="_blank"}<d-cite key="brandt2025condorcet"></d-cite>.

 This further narrows the field of possible ways to profitably manipulate the election for $n=3$.
-Not only must the election begin in a cycle, but it cannot be profitably changed by changing the winner of the weakest margin.
+Not only must the election begin in a cycle by Theorem \ref{condorcet-stability}, but it cannot be profitably changed by changing the winner of the weakest margin.
 The only remaining possibility is to swap the relative strengths of the existing matchups.
 But we have yet to eliminate all never-profitable manipulations.

 > **Lemma:** A simple manipulation created by the permutation $(i,i+1)$ for $i>1$ never changes the winner of an election, and hence is never profitable for any $n$.\label{first-kind-manipulation}